KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 If you are testing this add-on and notice that the cursor resets once while holding Alt + C and then stays on afterwards, this may be because of a keyboard shortcut repeat delay, which you can change in your operating system settings.

-## The Python imports
+## Python imports

 {% highlight Python %}
 from aqt import mw
 from aqt.qt import *
 {% endhighlight %}

-This is just importing parts of Anki into our add-on so that we can use them. `mw` is the Anki main window object.
-An object is an instance of a class; when an object is created using a class as a template, we can say that the object was instantiated from the class.
+This is just importing parts of Anki into our add-on so that we can use them.

+`mw` is the Anki main window object.
+An object is an instance of a class.
+When an object is created using a class as a template, we say that the object was instantiated from the class.
 The class defines what data and behavior the objects instantiated from it will have.

 The Anki main window object's class is `AnkiQt`.
 We will see later that we can ask `mw` for the Anki collection object.

 An important feature of classes and object-oriented programming is inheritance.
 This allows a class (the child class) to inherit the data and behavior of another class (the parent class).
 The child class can then add additional data and behavior to what it inherited.
 The child class can also define its own version of the things it inherits, which overrides them.

 `AnkiQt` inherits from the Qt class `QMainWindow`, which itself inherits from `QWidget`.
-A widget is just any element you can see on the screen.
+A widget is any element you can see on the screen.
 Python (and C++) support multiple inheritance, where a class is not limited to having only one parent class. `QWidget` inherits from both `QObject` and `QPaintDevice`.
-The point is that when you are reading the docs trying to figure out how to use a specific class, you should inspect closely the more general behavior it has inherited from other classes.
+The point is that when you are reading the documentation trying to figure out how to use a specific class, you should inspect closely the more general behavior it has inherited from other classes.

 ## Reading config.json